varunon9/Remote-Control-PC/README.md

 #### Steps to deploy app on your machine-
 1. There are three folders-
-    1. RemoteControlPC-Android- Android part, Import in Eclipse
+    1. RemoteControlPC-Android- Android part, Import in Eclipse (Outdated)
+    2. RemoteControlPC-Studio- Android part, Import in Android Studio (Latest)
-    2. RemoteControlPC-Desktop- Desktop part, Import in Netbeans
+    3. RemoteControlPC-Desktop- Desktop part, Import in Netbeans
-    3. RemoteControlPC-Libraries- Libraries (Jar file) that is being used in android as well as desktop, Import in Netbeans
+    4. RemoteControlPC-Libraries- Libraries (Jar file) that is being used in android as well as desktop, Import in Netbeans
 2. Library has a dist folder that contains jar file.
 3. Add this jar file in build path of Desktop (Netbeans) as well as Android (Eclipse) part.
 See steps below.
 4. To change/modify the java files inside library folder, import it in Netbeans and 'clean and build project' after changing.